AntonioAlgaida/Reinforcement-Autonomous-Intersection-Management--RAIM/README.md

 ## How it works
 In this repository there is the code to run the paper "_RAIM: Reinforced Autonomous Intersection Management - AIM based on MADRL_"

-In this paper, I make use of Deep Reinforcement Learning to train a new Autonomous Intersection Management system.
+In this paper, I make use of Deep Reinforcement Learning to train a new Autonomous Intersection Management (AIM) system.

 ### What is an Autonomous Intersection Management (AIM) systems
 AIM is a decentralyzed system located virtually in the mobile communication system that control connected autonomous vehicles at urban intersections.